abcamp/CS201-tidycensus-collab/README.md

 This repository is used as an exercise in github collaboration in its most basic form!

-We'll use tidycensus_intro.Rmd as the collaborative activity.
+We'll use tidycensus_intro.Rmd as starting point for our collaborative activity.

 For collaboration: